-- Recognises the benefit of developing a broad geographic spread of resource base provision across the city - Recommends that a range of resource bases are developed to cater for the broad areas of need identified in the SEND Code of Practice i.e. Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties and Sensory and/or Physical Needs - Recommends the exploration of opportunities to extend the range of needs that existing resources bases cater for (excluding sensory resource bases).
+- Recognises the need for a more balanced offer consisting of Resourced Provision and SEN Units in mainstream settings which will support a graduated response to meeting needs and create a continuum of provision for parents and carers. - Recognises the benefit of developing a broad geographic spread of resource base provision across the city.
+Currently, there are too few resource bases, especially in the secondary sector and primary school bases are all based in the western half of the city, except for St Martin's in the extreme south east. - Recommends that a range of resource bases are developed to cater for the broad areas of need identified in the SEND Code of Practice i.e. Communication and Interaction, Cognition and Learning, Social, Emotional and Mental Health Difficulties and Sensory and/or Physical Needs - Recommends the exploration of opportunities to extend the range of needs that existing resources bases cater for (excluding sensory resource bases).